reefgenomics/symportal.org/README.md

 ## About

-The SymPortal Framework and Flask application was written by [Benjamin Hume](benjamincchume@gmail.com).
+The SymPortal Framework and Flask application was written by Benjamin Hume [benjamincchume@gmail.com](benjamincchume@gmail.com).

-The architecture migration and CI/CD set up were made by [Yulia Iakovleva](yulia.iakovleva@uni-konstanz.de).
+The architecture migration and CI/CD set up were made by Yulia Iakovleva [yulia.iakovleva@uni-konstanz.de](yulia.iakovleva@uni-konstanz.de).